 A federal law—the Real Estate Settlement Procedures Act (RESPA)—requires mortgage lenders, loan servicers, and brokers to give borrowers certain disclosures regarding the nature and costs related to buying real estate.
 RESPA also requires servicers to provide borrowers with information about their loan and to correct errors if a borrower makes a qualified written request.
 If the servicer doesn’t comply with your request, you can sue and recover money damages.

 Making a qualified written request can also be very useful if you’re facing a foreclosure.

-A qualified written request, or QWR, is a written letter sent to the mortgage servicer that:
+A qualified written request, or QWR, is a written letter sent to the servicer that:

-Once the servicer receives a QWR, the servicer must acknowledge receipt of the correspondence within five days (excluding Saturdays, Sundays, and legal holidays), unless the action requested is taken within that timeframe.
-12 U.SC. § 2605[e][A].
+Once the servicer receives a QWR, it has to acknowledge receipt within five days (excluding Saturdays, Sundays, and legal holidays).

 After receiving your letter, the servicer must give you the information or fix the mistake by a particular deadline, and give you contact information so that you can get further help.

 When it comes to requests for information, in most cases, the servicer has to provide you with the information you requested within 30 business days—or tell you why the information you want isn’t available—as well as give you contact information, including a telephone number, so you can get further help.
 The servicer can get another 15 business days to respond if it informs you about the extension within the 30 days and explains the delay.
 (If you asked for the identity, address, or other contact information for the owner of your mortgage loan, however, the servicer has to give you that information within ten business days.)